laurgu/CSI4107_A1/README.md

 From the runtimes, we not that they are not especially long, with training and calculating vectors taking about 1077.4991288979848 seconds (about 18 minutes) while retriving and writing results takes about 1495.1776220003764 seconds (about 25 minutes)for a total time of about 2572.6767508983612 seconds (about 43 minutes).

-### Comparison to A1
+### Comparison of Tiny BERT, Doc2Vec, and Apache Lucene

 For A1, we implemented an IR system using Apache Lucene.
-Below are all three trec eval results.
+Below are the trec eval results of all three models.

 _Apache Lucene Trec Eval Results Screenshot_